zhangjq0908/Easer/README.en.md

 ### Donation

-Software development is a continuing process.
-It is kindly hoped to receive continuing monthly development / maintainance allowance.

-If you like Easer and would like to see it developing well, please consider [supporting](https://salt.bountysource.com/teams/easer).
-Any amout is welcome, and I kindly appreciate your support.
+If you would like to make any amount of donation, please see [DONATE.en.md](DONATE.en.md).

-If you believe Easer lacks some functionality you needs and would like to pay for its development, you could consider creating a (Bounty) Issue.

 Copyright
 ------